TRIC Network National Trainee Project Competition

 TRIC-MAN is a national audit of antimicrobial stewardship and resistance in critical care units across the UK, in collaboration with ICS and infection groups NITCAR and ESPAUR.

-It will involve a fourteen-day data collection period to start anytime from the 31st March – 14th April 2025.
+The fourteen-day data collection period was anytime from the 31st March – 14th April 2025.

-A webinar with the project lead Dr Oliver Hamilton is displayed below
+A webinar with the project lead Dr Oliver Hamilton covering key infomration is displayed below

 More detail is available below, with the site information downloadable at the bottom of the page